 Why would a co-op want to form as an LLC?

 We’ll come back to how taxation works in a moment.
 But first, why would a co-op want to form as an LLC?
 It may be that an existing business structured as an LLC is changing into a co-op, so modifying the existing LLC is the preferred route.
 Also, a worker co-op structured as an LLC that pays “owners’ draws on profit” rather than wages can avoid violating employment laws.
-For co-ops with workers who do not have a legal right to be employed in the U.S., this option can be an attractive one.
 However, it must be structured as a member-managed (as opposed to manager-managed) LLC, which precludes having a separate board and requires that all members participate in the decision-making of the cooperative.

 However, co-op developers largely frown on avoiding the employer-employee relationship for any other reason.
 David Hammer of the ICA Group says, “While some might say that the LLC model is the best because it allows co-ops to ditch the employer / employee relationship, I think that’s an extremely dangerous and impractical decision.
 Workplace injuries are a real issue and going without workers’ comp puts the members at risk.
 And as an owner, if you want to pay for workers’ comp, the rates are really high.”